-As the consultant prepares the recommended rate structure, a viable, long term alternative should be analyzed.
 In the Five Year Financial Forecast Report, it is indicated that in FY 2017 a total of over \$2.5M is projected to be placed in equal shares (about \$839,000) reserve accounts (general reserves; hurricane reserves; and millage stabilization).
 While these revenue projections are yet to be verified, the amounts will be substantial.
-If 15% of the amount available to be placed in reserves is allocated to a "Utility Operation/Debt Service" fund, this would address the current challenge and be consistent with the Town's philosophy of the quality infill projects reducing the financial burden on residents whether it be millage rates; utility charges, etc.
+If 15% of the amount available to be placed in reserves is allocated to a "Utility Operation/Debt Service" fund, this would address the current financial challenges to the Town and the financial burden on residents whether it be millage rates; utility charges, etc.